kevintpeng/Learn-Something-Every-Day/Chess/Center.md

 - knights in the center allow them to control the entire board.
 - 4th rank bishops are at their strongest, claiming 7 squares of space in the enemy half.
 - rarely, the queen can be strong in the middle if there are no good tempo-gaining development moves for the opponent.

+### Putting Pawns in the Center
+Pawns in the center is the classical idea of controlling the center.
+Without the right fortification, pawns in the center are targets.
+This is the idea behind fiachettos and the Sicilian defenses.
+But if allowed, a strong pawn center results in a massive space advantage and lead in development through tempo gaining pushes.
+With a large pawn center, first you need to defend it.
+Then you can aim to control squares in front of the pawns to prepare breaks.
+For example, knights in the center can defend the d-pawn and prepare an e-pawn break.

+When you have a pawn center advantage, the best way to convert it is to push the pawns further, which is only possible if you can gain a lead in development and properly control the squares in the center.
+Otherwise you can almost always at least convert it to a lead in space through pushing minor pieces.